cosmos/sdk-tutorials/TECHNICAL-SETUP.md

 ### iTerm2 Terminal Emulator

 On MacOS, install the [iTerm2](https://iterm2.com/) OSS terminal emulator as a replacement for the default Terminal app.
-Installing iTerm2 as a replacement for Terminal provides an updated version of the Bash shell that supports useful features like programmable completion.
+Installing iTerm2 as a replacement for Terminal provides an updated version of the sh shell that supports useful features like programmable completion.

 ### Using ZSH as Your Default Shell